statox/simple-vector.ts/README.md

 - Added `fromPolar` and `toPolar` methods. ([Related issue](https://github.com/maxkueng/victor/issues/26))
 - Added `limitX` and `limitY` to go with `limit`
 - Added `isParallelTo()` and `isPerpendicularTo()`. ([Victor #42](https://github.com/maxkueng/victor/pull/42) but using already existing `.dot` and `.cross` methods)

+We also ported the original tests and added new ones.

 # Development